Check out these additional resources for books, media, blogs, and online support.

 Elisabeth Kubler-Ross and

 If there is a grief topic that is not included in this book – I don't know what it is.
-An excellent book to have on the shelf to gain insight along the grief journey.
 From regret and relief to possessions of your loved one and holidays, this book has it covered.
 Insightful, theoretical, and practical all rolled up in one.

 Five Cries of Grief